JSBmanD/docs/pages/deep-linked-ads/google-marketing-platform-app-conversion-tracking.md

 ## Prerequisites

-!!! warning "Prerequisites"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Prerequisites",
+  "body": "
   * [x] To track conversions from Google Marketing Platform Ads you should [integrate the Branch SDK](https://docs.branch.io/resources/native-sdks-and-plugins/) into your app, and/or if you are using S2S, ensure that advertising ID's are being passed to Branch.
-	* [x] You must request whitelisting from your Google rep for the new 'App Analytics' section of Floodlight Configuration in order to generate link ID's for this integration
+	* [x] You must request whitelisting from your Google rep for the new 'App Analytics' section of Floodlight Configuration in order to generate link ID's for this integration"
+}
+[/block]

 ## Configure Branch as App Analytics Partner in Google Marketing Platform